bahrus/custom-enhancements/README.md

     }

     //  Entirely optional filtering conditions for when the enhancement should be
-    // allowed to be attached.
+    // allowed to be spawned.
     static supportedInstanceTypes = //entirely optional
         [
             HTMLInputElement,